slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When you teach your son, you teach your son’s son."
 -- Talmud*

-> *"Don’t force your children into your ways, for they were created for a time different from your own."
--- Plato*

 > *"The father who does not teach his son his duties is equally guilty with the son who neglects them."
--- Confucius*
+-- Confucius [-551]*

 > *"To a father growing old nothing is dearer than a daughter."
+-- Euripides [-480]*

+> *"Don’t force your children into your ways, for they were created for a time different from your own."
--- Euripides*
+-- Plato [-427]*

 > *"My family history begins with me, but yours ends with you."
--- Iphicrates*
+-- Iphicrates [-418]*

+> *"Some day you will know that a father is much happier in his children’s happiness than in his own.
+I cannot explain it to you: it is a feeling in your body that spreads gladness through you."
+-- Honoré De Balzac [1799]*

 > *"Children begin by loving their parents.
 After a time they judge them.
 Rarely, if ever, do they forgive them."
--- Oscar Wilde*
+-- Oscar Wilde [1854]*

-> *"Your naked body should belong only to those who fall in love with your naked soul."
--- Charlie Chaplin (in a letter to his daughter, Geraldine)*

-> *"Some day you will know that a father is much happier in his children’s happiness than in his own.
-I cannot explain it to you: it is a feeling in your body that spreads gladness through you."
--- Honore de Balzac*

 > *"I cannot think of any need in children as strong as the need for a father’s protection."
--- Sigmund Freud*
+-- Sigmund Freud [1856]*

 > *"Nothing affects the life of a child so much as the unlived life of its parent."
--- Carl Jung*
+-- Carl Jung [1875]*

+> *"Your naked body should belong only to those who fall in love with your naked soul."
+-- Charlie Chaplin (in a letter to his daughter, Geraldine) [1889]*

 > *"The hardest job kids face today is learning good manners without seeing any."
--- Fred Astaire*
+-- Fred Astaire [1899]*

+> *"Life doesn’t come with an instruction book — that’s why we have fathers."
+-- H. Jackson Brown Jr. [1940]*

+> *"Be nice to your children because they are going to choose your nursing home." (...)
+"Children totally accept — and crave — family rules. «In our family we have a rule for X» is the only excuse a parent needs for setting a family policy.
+In fact, «I have a rule for X» is the only excuse you need for your own personal policies." (...)
+"To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
+-- Kevin Kelly [1952]*

+> *"My advice is my autobiography not slogans.
+People relate better like that."
+-- James Altucher [1968]*

+> *"If raising children was less rewarding than not doing it, the human race would have gone extinct." (...)
+"Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
+-- Naval Ravikant [1974]*

+> *"The nature of impending fatherhood is that you are doing something that you’re unqualified to do, and then you become qualified while doing it."
+-- John Green [1977]*

 > *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
 After that, what he needs most is some intelligent neglect."
 -- Ivy Baker Priest*